igsr/igsr_analysis/docs/workflows/MLbased_VCFfiltering.rst

 The pipeline needs to be run in different stages:

-1) Recursive Feature Elimination (RFE) stage (optional)

-This step is used to select the desired `n` number of annotations more informative for the variant classification process.
+- Recursive Feature Elimination (RFE) stage (optional).
+This step is used to select the desired ``n`` number of annotations more informative for the variant classification process.
 Our pipeline uses the implementation from  `Scikit-learn RFE <https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html?highlight=rfe#sklearn.feature_selection.RFE>`_ and it works by recursively removing features (annotations), building a logistic regression model using the remaining attributes, and calculating the model accuracy.
-RFE is able to work out the combination of n attributes that contribute most to the prediction
+RFE is able to work out the combination of ``n`` attributes that contribute the most to the prediction.
-2) Training the ML model for the SNPs and INDELs independently
+- Training the ML model for the SNPs and INDELs independently
-3) Applying the fitted model generated in step 2 trained model on the VCF that you want to filter
+- Applying the fitted model generated in step 2 trained model on the VCF that you want to filter

 USAGE
 -----